benjaminjb/sharecare/README.md

 Which means that, though I'd love for this to be an actual product, it was build largely as a learning process.
 It would also be called "project management for dogs" if that didn't make it sound like the dogs were doing the management.
 ___
 ### Project Inspiration
-My girlfriend and I have a dog and busy schedules that don't always overlap.
-Sometimes, I'll come home from work after my girlfriend has already come home and gone out again; and I'm not sure whether the dog has been fed or walked already.
-(And the dog never passes up a chance for a walk or a free meal.)
+My girlfriend and I have both a dog AND busy schedules that don't always overlap.
+Sometimes, I'll come home from work and not be sure whether the dog needs to be walked or fed because my girlfriend forgot to leave a note.
+(Honestly, it happens just as frequently the other way around.)
 It's not a great shame if we walk her or feed her twice; but what if I'm not sure if she's had her medicine?

-And what if we're talking not about our dog, but about a baby or about an elderly parent that needs help?
+And what if we're talking not about our dog, but about a baby or about an elderly parent that needs to be cared for?

 This was my inspiration for ShareCare, a web app I designed to be easy to use so that you could walk the dog (or rock a baby) with one hand and click "Task Complete!" on your phone with the other.
 ___